-Other challenges facing the UK economy include completing and, above all, implementing reform of financial sector regulation, recalibrating the welfare state, and addressing some of the underlying structural weaknesses in productivity, skills, transport infrastructure and the housing market.
-Responsibility for prudential supervision of the financial system has been brought back into the Bank of England which has, in addition, just seen a change of governor.
-Banks are being urged simultaneously to lend more and to shore up their capital base, which many have been doing by increasing intermediation margins.
+Other challenges facing the United Kingdom include completing and above all implementing financial-sector regulatory reform, ensuring that the country's electricity-generating capacity is renewed, recalibrating the welfare state, and dealing with the funding challenges facing the health service.
+Banks are simultaneously being urged to lend more and shore up their capital base, which many have been doing by increasing intermediation margins.
 However, lending to SMEs in particular is still slow.
-For the welfare state, major issues include whether and at what level to cap household benefits and whether all the benefits currently given to all pensioners can be maintained in the face of rising welfare costs.
+For the welfare state, major issues include whether and at what level to cap household benefits and whether all the benefits currently provided to all pensioners can be maintained in the face of rising welfare costs.

 Despite the breadth of the reform agenda, the sustainability of governance in the United Kingdom is not in doubt.
 However, there are various political uncertainties.
-Based on current opinion trends, the next general election could result in either a further coalition or an outright win for the center left or the center right.
 Britain has long had a substantial global role, but finds itself at something of a crossroads.
-Close links with the United States are always valued and the proposed transatlantic trade and investment partnership would chime with British preferences, but British links with emerging market economies need more attention.
-Although not seen as one of the most salient policy issues in British politics, the question of Britain's EU membership will be prominent over the next few years.
-The prime minster has promised an in/out referendum in 2017, following some renegotiation.
-There is a groundswell of opposition to the EU, offset by repeated exhortations from key trading partners to the United Kingdom (including the United States and Japan) not to leave, but important domestic stakeholders like employers have been regrettably slow to express a clear view.
+Close links with the United States are always valued and the proposed transatlantic trade and investment partnership would resonate with British preferences, but British links with emerging-market economies also need more attention.
+While it is traditionally the health service and the economy that dominate election politics, resolving the increasing disaffection with the European Union and finding a coherent message on the issue of immigration will remain significant challenges for the United Kingdom and all its parties.